SPOONER OLDHAM

 Leslie’s work is honest, heartfelt, and deeply human—music made to feel, not just hear.
 Whether performing live, writing for others, or building his catalog, he continues to chase the kind of timeless songwriting that leaves a mark.
 He hopes to earn a professional songwriting publishing contract, where he can continue to grow in his songwriting journey to heights rooted in his dreams.

-Cody Bennett
+Cody JOHN Bennett

 Writer To Watch